annitya/roc-completion/readme.md

 If you for some reason miss your regular completions, feel free to initiate completions a second time
 while the dialogue is still visible.

+When using js-config files IntelliJ will choose from the environment-candidates and select what it considers "the best one".
+Any setting that solely exists in the other config-files will not be visible nor resolved.

 If you attempt to start Roc via the toolbar and the terminal-tab just flickers, doublecheck that you actually
 have Roc installed globally.
 Dumbass!